 Federal Trade Commission Revises Hart-Scott-Rodino Thresholds

-As it does every year at this time, the Federal Trade Commission (FTC) has issued revised Hart-Scott-Rodino Act (HSR) jurisdictional thresholds for the upcoming year.
+The Federal Trade Commission (FTC) has issued revised Hart-Scott-Rodino (HSR) Act jurisdictional thresholds for the upcoming year, the announcement of which was delayed due to the recent federal government shutdown.
 The FTC is required by law to revise the filing thresholds based upon changes in the gross national product.
-The new thresholds will become effective on February 28, 2018, for transactions closing on or after that date.
+The new thresholds will become effective on April 3, 2019, for transactions closing on or after that date.

 Please note that if an acquiring person holds 50 percent of the voting securities of an issuer (having observed the applicable HSR-notification and waiting-period requirements for the purchases resulting in the 50 percent holding), any additional purchases are exempt, regardless of the transaction value of the additional purchases.